LKI/galfect/README.md

 # Galfect

-This is a quick tool converting a drama to html.
+This is a quick command line tool converting a drama to html.
-You can see a simple demo in [here][liriansu.com]
+You can see a quick demo in [liriansu.com/galfect][liriansu.com]

 Project name come from '**gal**game ef**fect**'.

+Project source code is hosted on [Github:LKI/galfect][galfect]

 This is also a project for me to learn html&js.

 # Installation

+Use pip to install galfect.

 ```
     pip install galfect